The Essential Parent Guide to NAPLAN Writing

 Structure is one of the highest-value marking criteria.
 These guides teach your child proven frameworks they can use on test day.

 The best way to reduce anxiety is familiarity.
-Let your child try a simulation of the actual test interface.
+Let your child try a simulation of the actual NAPLAN writing interface — free, instant, and no signup required.